Soap opera: Statistics and trends

 Soap opera ratings have significantly fallen in the U.S. since the 2000s.
+Experts believe that this is due to their failure to attract younger demographics, the tendency of modern audiences to have shorter attention spans, and the rise of reality television in the 1990s.
+Nevertheless, Internet streaming services do offer materials in the serial format, a legacy of soap operas.
+However, the availability of such on-demand platforms saw to it that soap operas would never again be the cultural phenomenon they were in the twentieth century, especially among the younger generations, not least because cliffhangers could no longer capture the imagination of the viewers the way they did in the past, when television shows were available as scheduled, not on demand.

-No new major daytime soap opera has been created since Passions in 1999, while many have been cancelled.
-As of September 2022, only four daytime soap operas – General Hospital, Days of Our Lives, The Young and the Restless and The Bold and the Beautiful – are airing on three broadcast networks, down from a total of 12 soaps broadcast during the 1990–91 season and a high of 19 in the 1969–70 season.
-This marks the first time since 1953 that there have been only four soap operas airing on broadcast television.
-The Young and the Restless, the highest-rated soap opera from 1988 to the present, had fewer than 5 million daily viewers as of February 2012, a number exceeded by several non-scripted programs such as Judge Judy.
-Circulations of soap opera magazines have decreased and some have even ceased publication.
-Soapnet, which largely aired soap opera reruns, began to be phased out in 2012 and fully ceased operations the following year.
-The Daytime Emmy Awards, which honor soap operas and other daytime shows, moved from prime time network television to smaller cable channels in 2012, then failed to get any TV broadcast at all in 2014, 2016, and 2017.
+From September 2013 to February 2025, only four daytime soap operas – General Hospital, Days of Our Lives, The Young and the Restless and The Bold and the Beautiful – were still in production, down from a total of 12 soaps broadcast during the 1990–91 season and a high of 19 in the 1969–70 season; of those, three aired between two broadcast networks and one on streaming.
+This period marked the first time since 1953 that there were only four soap operas airing on broadcast television.
+The Young and the Restless, which has been the highest-rated soap opera since 1988, had fewer than 5 million daily viewers as of February 2012, a number exceeded by several non-scripted programs such as Judge Judy.
+Circulations of soap opera magazines have decreased and most have even ceased publication; Soap Opera Digest, the last remaining weekly print magazine devoted to the genre, switched to a quarterly "special issue" publication in October 2023, although it continues to publish daily articles and episode summaries online.
+Soapnet, which largely aired soap opera reruns, began to be phased out in 2012 for the children's cable channel Disney Jr., and fully ceased operations the following year.
+The Daytime Emmy Awards, which honor soap operas and other daytime shows, moved from prime time network television to smaller cable channels in 2012, then failed to get any TV broadcast at all in 2014, 2016, and 2017; the ceremony would eventually return to broadcast television in 2020.